Pagan & Magickal Terms and Definitions

 Bodhran: a specific type of Celtic drum.

-Bolline: a white-handled knife (sometimes curved) used for inscribing, cutting herbs, etc.
+Boline: a white-handled knife (sometimes curved, somewhat like a hand-held scythe) used for inscribing, harvesting herbs, etc.

 Book Religions: Judaism, Christianity, Islam, and some lesser known faiths.
 Called "book religions" because a holy book or text is central to the faith.

 Book of Shadows (BoS): the spellbook, journal, diary, grimoire, and/or ritual guide used by an individual witch or coven.
-"Shadows" is used to mean past as in past experience and knowledge.
+"Shadows" is used to mean past as in past experience and knowledge, like a permanent reminder of where you've been and can always return to.
+Generally includes spells, rituals, correspondences, etc. and may also include poems and other useful information.

 Burin: a specific engraving tool used to mark names and symbols.